Quick Search: go

 What's the difference?

-Similar to inquiries, a Treaty Body can consider an individual communication or complaint, where the State has recognised the competence of the Treaty Body to do so, in other words, the concerned State has agreed to be bound by the individual communications procedure.
+Similar to inquiries (which will be discussed in Section 1.8), a Treaty Body can consider an individual communication or complaint, where the State has recognised the competence of the Treaty Body to do so, in other words, the concerned State has agreed to be bound by the individual communications procedure.

 A Treaty Body can consider an individual communication or complaint from any individual claiming a violation of their rights under that treaty, or from any third party on behalf of an individual who has either given their written consent or who is incapable of doing so.
 In some cases, complaints can also be submitted on behalf of groups of individuals (for example to the CESCR, CERD, CEDAW, CRPD or CRC) whose rights have been violated.

-If the communication or complaint is deemed admissible, the Treaty Body reviews the case (which normally involves exchanges between the petitioner and State party through the Committee), and then adopts a decision (often called ‘views’) which the State is expected to implement.
-However, even though Treaty Bodies are quasi-judicial mechanisms, there is no way to enforce their decisions.
+If the communication or complaint is deemed admissible, the Treaty Body reviews the case (which normally involves exchanges between the complainant and State party through the Committee), and then adopts a decision (often called ‘views’) which the State is expected to implement.
+However, even though Treaty Bodies are quasi-judicial mechanisms, there is no way to enforce their decisions or penalise the State party for not implementing them.

 Which Treaty Bodies can consider individual communications?
 Eight Treaty Bodies have the mandate to consider individual communications or complaints: CERD, HR Ctte, CESCR, CEDAW, CAT, CRC, CRPD, CED.

-See here for a full list of Treaty Bodies and what each can do.
+See here for a full list of Treaty Bodies.

 Examples of individual communications:

-Individual communication submitted by ISHR to the Human Rights Committee (HR Ctte) on behalf of two members of the National Human Rights commission in the Maldives who were dismissed in a clear act of retaliation for their engagement in the periodic review of the State.
+• Individual communication submitted by ISHR to the Human Rights Committee (HR Ctte) on behalf of two members of the National Human Rights Commission in the Maldives who were dismissed in a clear act of retaliation for their engagement in the periodic review of the State.
 In their submission under the periodic review, they referenced a number of human rights issues in the country, including concerns with the independence of the judiciary.
+The HR Ctte found a violation of the rights of the victims and further urged the State to provide remedies.

 Some INGOs provide analysis and summaries of UN Treaty Bodies decisions and views which you can access:

-Treaty Bodies can also examine complaints from a State against another State.
+Treaty Bodies can also examine complaints from a State against another State, , although this is fairly uncommon.
 For information on inter-state (or state-to-state) complaints see ISHR Academy: Inter-state complaints.

 Go to the previous section and the next sections to find out more about other tools and outputs of the Treaty Bodies, including: periodic reviews, general comments, inquiries, early warnings and urgent actions, and follow-up activities.